influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 For an example of using the exporting and importing data approach for disaster recovery, see the Capital One presentation from Influxdays 2019 on ["Architecting for Disaster Recovery."](https://www.youtube.com/watch?v=LyQDhSdnm4A).
 In this presentation, Capital One discusses the following:

-- Data is exported every 15 minutes from an active cluster to an AWS S3 bucket.
+- Exporting data every 15 minutes from an active cluster to an AWS S3 bucket.
-- The export file in the S3 bucket is replicated using the AWS S3 copy command.
+- Replicating the export file in the S3 bucket using the AWS S3 copy command.
-- Data is imported every 15 minutes from the AWS S3 bucket to a cluster available for disaster recovery.
+- Importing data every 15 minutes from the AWS S3 bucket to a cluster available for disaster recovery.
 - Advantages of the export-import approach over the standard backup and restore utilities for large volumes of data.
-- Use of a custom administration tool to manage users and scheduled exports and imports.
+- Managing users and scheduled exports and imports with a custom administration tool.